How Do You Get to Long Island MacArthur Airport from Manhattan?

 ATP is built for career changers going full-time.
 If you can commit 12 months at 5–7 days a week and invest $124K–$136K total (program + examiner fees), ATP's model eliminates the uncertainty of pay-as-you-go training.
 The guaranteed instructor position and 38 airline Career Tracks provide a clear pipeline from zero experience to a regional airline cockpit in approximately 2.5 years.

-Mid Island Air Service
+What Does Mid Island Air Service Offer at KISP?

 What They Offer